The Master Plan is reviewed every five years. The latest update was in 2019 so you can expect the next update to be some time maybe in 2024.

 Where to Access the Master Plan

 The URA Master Plan can be easily accessed on URA’s website.
-Currently, a quick link for Master Plan 2014 can be found on the URA’s home page.
-Once you have gotten there, you will see a pop up which says ‘About Master Plan’.
-You will need to click on the ‘Close’ button below to proceed to the Master Plan map.
+Currently, a quick link for Master Plan 2019 can be found on the URA’s home page when you scroll down the page a little.

 What to Look Out For in the Master Plan

 Things you should look out for will be the land zoning type (i.e Industrial, Business Park, Commercial, Residential) etc. You can also look at undeveloped lands nearby and see how they have been zoned which will give you an idea what to expect in the near future.
 You can also look at what is around the area (e.g educational institution, civic and committee institution, health & medical care, place of worship, park, sports & recreation etc.)

 Each colour on the map represents a particular type of land zoning, which tells you what the land can be used for.